lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

 If the \verb|-g| is provided without any further specification, the intermediate level of verbosity is assumed.

-\item[multiple default values:] in principle, each application could be run to simulate different scenarios or simply with different pre-defined sets of parameters; \lifex{} gives the possibility to provide multiple default parameter files out of the box.
-The \texttt{ParamHandler} class can read user-provided files in \verb|json| format specifying a list of parameter names and their (new) default values, which will be appended to the complete set of parameters and written to file, ready to use (see, \textit{e.g.}, the \texttt{time\_interpolation} test). \end{description}
+\item[multiple default values:] In principle, each application could be run to simulate different scenarios or simply with different predefined sets of parameters; \lifex{} offers the possibility of providing multiple default parameter files out of the box.
+The \texttt{ParamHandler} class can read user-provided files in \verb|json| format by specifying a list of parameter names and their (new) default values, which will be appended to the complete set of parameters and written to a ready-to-use file (see, for example, the \texttt{time\_interpolation} test). \end{description}

-Utilities for parsing \textit{lists of values} are also provided in the \texttt{param\_handler\_helpers} module for convenience of use.
+Utilities for parsing lists of values are also provided in the \texttt{param\_handler\_helpers} module for convenience of use.

 \item[(De-)serialization:] \lifex{} includes a checkpointing system that allows for all aspects of a simulation to be serialized to file.
-This allows to recover a simulation state after an unexpected failure, to restart it after maximum computational wall time has been reached, or simply to initialize a simulation with custom input data.
-Convenient tools for (de-)serializing (distributed) meshes and solution vectors is provided in the \texttt{io/serialization} module, with interface to \texttt{deal.II}-compatible binary files, and their use is demonstrated in the \texttt{serialization} test.
+This allows recovering a simulation state after an unexpected failure, restarting after maximum computational wall time has been reached, or simply initializing a simulation with custom input data.
+Convenient tools for (de-)serializing (distributed) meshes and solution vectors are provided in the \texttt{io/serialization} module, with an interface to \texttt{deal.II}-compatible binary files, and their use is demonstrated in the \texttt{serialization} test.

-\item[\texttt{CSV} readers and writers:] the simplicity of use of Comma-Separated Values (CSV) files is widespread to process data organized as fields.
-Many utility functions and classes are present in \lifex{} to read and write \texttt{CSV} files by converting number and text values into \href{https://en.cppreference.com/w/cpp/container}{\texttt{STL} containers} or \texttt{deal.II} data structures (vectors, matrices, \dots).
-This enables to easily post-process simulation results, \textit{e.g.} by exporting point-wise variables at each time step.
+\item[\texttt{CSV} readers and writers:] The simplicity of use of comma-separated value (CSV) files makes it a widely chosen option to process data organized into fields.
+Many utility functions and classes are present in \lifex{} to read and write \texttt{CSV} files by converting number and text values into \href{https://en.cppreference.com/w/cpp/container}{\texttt{STL} containers} or \texttt{deal.II} data structures (vectors, matrices, and so on).
+This enables easily post-processing simulation results, for example by exporting point-wise variables at each time step.